 - All of your customer reviews will indeed be incorporated into your official company profile.

-Because the number of followers and interactions will be merged to the official page, many businesses look for Facebook pages for sale to increase the number of followers and interactions for the official page.
+Because the number of followers and interactions will be merged to the official page, many businesses look for Facebook Page buy and sell to increase the number of followers and interactions for the official page.
 This is just a good trick for Merge Facebook Pages.

 You may also like: Learning how to schedule a post on Facebook in the easiest way